[Democracy Watch Logo] Favour traders

 Registrar of Lobbyists Michael Nelson

 The Registrar of Lobbyists Michael Nelson took over in May 2004 from lapdog Ethics Counsellor Howard Wilson as the administrator of the federal Lobbyist Registration Act and the enforcer of the federal Lobbyists' Code of Conduct.
-Registrar Nelson soon proved to be just as much of a lapdog as former Ethics Counsellor Wilson, so Democracy Watch filed a court challenge against him in September 2005, and then a court challenge of his first ruling in November 2006, and Democracy Watch is currently appealing the Federal Court's ruling on its court challenge.
+Registrar Nelson soon proved to be just as much of a lapdog as former Ethics Counsellor Wilson, so Democracy Watch filed a court challenge against him in September 2005, and then a court challenge of his first ruling in November 2006 -- Democracy Watch won the court challenge in the Federal Court of Appeal in March 2009.
 Set out below are the documents about all of these challenges.

 (in reverse chronological order)